Corby Hill

 Corby Hill is a village in Cumbria, England.
 It is located 5.4 mi by road east of the city centre of Carlisle.
 The Trout Beck stream passes here.

 The village forms part of a small urban area which also includes the villages of Warwick Bridge and Little Corby.
 Corby Hill and Little Corby are in Hayton civil parish while Warwick Bridge is in the parish of Wetheral.

-There is a BP petrol filling station with a SPAR foodstore attached and also a doctors surgery.